midas-network/covid19-smh-research/README.md

 The repository contains a [target-data](./target-data/) folder relevant to the modeling efforts.
 It contains:
-- COVID-19 case and death time series by race/ethnicity for the disparities round.
+- COVID-19 case and death time series by race/ethnicity for the heterogeneities round.

 For more information, please consult the associated [README file](./target-data/README.md)